 BALANCING THE OXIDATION RATE

 The oxidation rate is like the tune of your engine.
 If an internal combustion engine is running too slowly or if the fuel-air mixture is too rich or too lean, the engine will not run correctly and the power output drops precipitously.
-Similarly, if you are pedaling a bicycle in the wrong gear, either too slowly or too fast, your power output will diminish greatly and you will become tired much faster as a result.
-This is why bicycles have gears, as do all internal combustion autos.
+If you are pedaling a bicycle in the wrong gear, either too slowly or too fast, your power output will diminish greatly and you will become tired much faster as a result.
+This is why bicycles have gears.
 In our bodies, the shifting of the gears is done by changing the parameters of metabolism to balance the oxidation rate.
 This keeps the metabolic “engine” running at its optimum speed and adjustment.
 The importance of this concept cannot be overemphasized.
-I will briefly summarize how the system works.
 The oxidation rate is highly dependent on many factors, among which are the activity of the thyroid and adrenal glands.
 The adrenals increase the available fuel, while the thyroid helps “ignite” the fuel, acting like sparkplugs.
-This is a very crude analogy, but not that far from the truth.

 A Slow Oxidation Rate Many people are tired because their thyroid glands and/or their adrenal glands are nutritionally depleted, toxic and therefore underactive.
 Medical doctors and even natural healers often give thyroid hormones and even adrenal hormones for this condition.
 I strongly advise people to try nutritional balancing first.
 In most cases, replacement hormones are not needed and actually slow the deeper process of rebuilding the thyroid and adrenal glands.